TanvirAlam/Platypus/README.md

-### Technical Task

-- The goal is to create a profile viewer (think Tinder) in which you can easily swipe through profiles showing information and a picture.
+### The goal is to create a profile viewer (think Tinder) in which you can easily swipe through profiles showing information and a picture.

 - Key Features:
   - The user should be able to swipe to browse through cards.